Why choose this course

 Graduates of this course go on to pursue a diverse range of careers implementing sustainable development and dealing with the real environmental challenges facing humanity.

-Other graduates use the research skills they have developed to go on and do PhDs.
+Other graduates use the research skills they develop to study for PhDs.

 Academic year structure